-Driver distraction: Do as I say, not as I do (or what you think I do)November 28th, 2012 in Health /
+Driver distraction: Do as I say, not as I do (or what you think I do)November 28, 2012 in Medicine & Health / Health

 (Medical Xpress)—While it may come as no surprise that parents who talk on cell phones, send texts or eat and drink while driving have teenagers who are more likely to do the same, what teens think their parents do behind the wheel matters more than what mom or dad say they do.